ksalama/ucaip-labs/README.md

 1. Use the endpoint for online prediction.
 2. Use the uploaded model for batch prediciton.

+## Model Monitoring

+After a model is deployed in for prediciton serving, continuous monitoring is set up to ensure that the model continue to perform as expected.
+The [05-model-monitoring](05-model-monitoring.ipynb) notebook covers configuring [Vertex AI Model Monitoring](https://cloud.google.com/vertex-ai/docs/model-monitoring/overview?hl=nn) for skew and dirft detection:
+1. Set skew and drift threshold.
+2. Create a monitoring job for all the models under and endpoint.
+3. List the monitoring jobs.
+4. List artifacts produced by monitoring job.
+5. Pause and delete the monitoring job.

 ## Training Operationalization

 We build an end-to-end [TFX training pipeline](tfx_pipline) that performs the following steps: